thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 - Tournament status (upcoming, live, or completed).
 - Minimum and maximum players.
 - Date/time when the tournament begins.
-- Buy-in amount (or Free) and any guaranteed prize pool contribution.
+- Buy-in amount (or Free) and any admin-guaranteed prize pool contribution (optional).
-- Payouts and prize pool (guaranteed minimum and current totals based on registered players; winner takes all).
+- Payouts and prize pool (current total including any admin guarantee and registered player buy-ins; winner takes all).
 - Total time per player.
 - Max spend (TNB) per game (fixed at 0; special moves disabled).
-- Registered player list (avatar, username, current ELO).
+- Registered player list (avatar, username, current ELO), ordered by registration time.

 If the user is registered:
-- Display their wins/losses, current round, and next opponent.
+- Display their wins/losses (byes do not count), current round, and next opponent.

 When the tournament ends:
-- Display final results for all players, including placement and elimination round.
+- Display only the winner; no placement or elimination-round UI for non-winners.
 - Highlight the winner with a trophy graphic.

 Visibility:
-- The page requires sign-in; unauthenticated users are prompted to sign in.
+- All tournament viewing requires sign-in; unauthenticated users are prompted to sign in.
 - Signed-in users can view the tournament lobby and watch any tournament game live as spectators.
 - Spectators can see both players' remaining time; there is no spectator count or chat.
 - Before the tournament begins, signed-in non-registered users see a registration view.
 - If registration is not yet open, the registration view shows a disabled register CTA with a countdown.
 - After the tournament begins, signed-in non-registered users see the tournament lobby view.
+- For eliminated users in a live tournament, keep the status as "Live" and show an "Eliminated" state.
 - If a signed-in user has an active tournament match, the lobby shows a "Return to Game" button; clicking their matchup in the bracket also opens the game.
 - When a user is actively playing a tournament game, the game page includes a "Back to Tournament Lobby" button (or similar UI) that returns them to the tournament lobby.
 - If a user opens a cancelled tournament (for example, via a direct link), show a cancellation message.